afdgasggx/demo_link/README.md

-# demo_link
+# Anonymous demo link
-Only For exhibition of SIGGRAPH Asia paper demo
+Only for exhibition of the SIGGRAPH Asia paper demo

+# Paper title
+Revisiting Document Dewarping by Diffusion Probabilistic Perspective

+# Paper ID